davidmessem/dynamic-stream-throttle/README.md

 # Dynamic Stream Throttle

-Dynamically limit the speed of a Node stream
+Dynamically limit the speed of a Node stream\
 Adapted from [node-stream-throttle](https://github.com/tjgq/node-stream-throttle)

+## Usage
+Installation `npm i dynamic-stream-throttle`

+`getThrottledStream` takes an object with rate parameters and returns a modified `stream.Transform` object
+The returned `Transform` has an `updateThrottleOptions` function to change the rate of throttling.

+Throttle rate parameters
+  - `rateBytes` throttle the stream speed to a number of bytes per second
+  - `chunkSizeBytes` control the chunk size that is processed by the stream at each read

 ## Example
 ```javascript